plblum/jivs/README.md

     category?: ConditionCategory; // ConditionCategory.Comparison
 }
 ```
->Where's an error message property?
+> Where's an error message property?
 A `Condition` is just part of a Validator.
 The `Validator class` connects your Condition to its error message.

-We'll use the [`Builder object`](#configuring-the-validationmanager-the-builder-api) to deliver its properties as it is easier, and allows us to setup the error message too:
+We'll use the [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class) to deliver its properties as it is easier, and allows us to setup the error message too:
 ```ts
 builder.field('SignedOnDate').equalToValue(new Date(), "Enter today's date", { conversionLookupKey: LookupKey.Date });
 ```
 The Builder API assigns conditionType, category, and secondValue (to new Date()).
 We're using the conversionLookupKey here to ensure that the value of new Date() is just the date part.

 <a name="valuehosts"></a>

 ## ValueHosts

 Every value that you expose to Jivs is kept in a ValueHost.
 There are several types:

 - `FieldValueHost` – For any field that may be validated.
 (Both UI Inputs and model properties.)
 It actually keeps two values around when working with a UI: the value fully compatible with the model's property ("native value"), and the value from within the editor ("input value").